Multicultural Strata Living

 • Lack of effective communication between the manager and the committee.

-If you’re concerned your scheme is being poorly managed, below are 5 easy to follow steps that you can take to part ways with your current strata manager, and switch to a professional management company like Ace.
+If you’re concerned your strata scheme is being poorly managed, below are 5 easy to follow steps that you can take to part ways with your current strata manager, and switch to a professional management company like Ace.

-The most important step (step one), is to find out when your current Contract of Appointment with your current manager expires.
+The most important step (step one), is to find out when your current Contract of Appointment with your current strata manager expires.

 These details will provide you with guidance on when to start planning your own schedule to part ways with your current strata manager.
 If you aren’t allowing enough time to take all the below necessary steps, it could mean that your Contract of Appointment may roll over; which means that you will be locked in with an underperforming manager for another 12 months.